Top 3 Plumbing Problems And How You Can Prevent Them?

 1. Clogged Drains

-a dirty kitchen sink with food stuck in the drain .
+A dirty stainless steel kitchen sink with food stuck in the drain.

 Clogged drains are among some of the most common plumbing problems so here are some ways you can prevent them in both your bathroom and kitchen.